Benny Blanco: Artist projects

 In February 2019, Blanco released "I Can't Get Enough" with Tainy, Selena Gomez, and J Balvin.
 On August 30, 2019, Blanco released a song with Juice Wrld called "Graduation", their second collaboration after "Roses".

 In October 2020, Blanco released his first artist collaboration with Justin Bieber titled "Lonely".
-The second and third singles ("Real Shit" with Juice WRLD and "Unlearn" with Gracie Abrams) followed in December 2020 and March 2021, respectively.
+The second and third singles ("Real Shit" with Juice Wrld and "Unlearn" with Gracie Abrams) followed in December 2020 and March 2021, respectively.

 A deluxe version of his album Friends Keep Secrets 2 was released on March 26, 2021, and was certified RIAA platinum on the day of release.

-On August 5, 2022, Blanco released his first artist collaboration with BTS members Jin, Jimin, V, and Jung Kook as well as Snoop Dogg titled "Bad Decisions".
+On August 5, 2022, Blanco released his first artist collaboration with BTS members Jin, Jimin, V, and Jungkook as well as Snoop Dogg titled "Bad Decisions".

+On December 16, 2023, a posthumous Juice Wrld song with Blanco and Eminem titled "Lace It" was released.

+On October 17, 2024, Blanco released a collaboration with Myke Towers, the song "Degenere" reached #1 on the Latin Pop Chart, Latin Airplay Chart and Billboard's Latin Rhythm Chart.

+In February 2025, Blanco and fiancée Selena Gomez announced a collaborative album, I Said I Love You First, which was released on March 21, 2025.
+"Scared of Loving You" was the first track to be released from the album.
+On August 25, 2025, their collaboration with The Marías “Ojos Tristes” reached #1 on the overall Latin Chart, Latin Pop Chart and Urban Latin Chart.

+On November 14th, 2025 Blanco released a collaboration with Netón Vega titled "Perro Fiel".

 Media

-On March 9, 2020, Blanco and acclaimed chef Matty Matheson debuted a new collaborative cooking show, Matty and Benny Eat Out America, on Benny's YouTube channel.
-The first episode featured a behind-the-scenes visit to fellow YouTuber Kenny Beats's show "The Cave" where Benny teaches Matty to rap.
+On March 9, 2020, Blanco and acclaimed chef Matty Matheson debuted a new collaborative cooking show, Matty and Benny Eat Out America, on Blanco's YouTube channel.
+The first episode featured a behind-the-scenes visit to fellow YouTuber Kenny Beats's show The Cave where Blanco teaches Matheson to rap.
 Additional episodes included Lil Dicky, Mason Ramsey, Diplo, Laird Hamilton and more.

 On April 16, 2020, Blanco made his TV debut playing a fictionalized version of himself on the first and second seasons of the FXX series Dave with Lil Dicky.

-On March 31, 2021, Blanco and chef Matty Matheson debuted a new cooking show on Benny's YouTube channel, called "Stupid F*cking Cooking Show".
+On March 31, 2021, Blanco and chef Matty Matheson debuted a new cooking show on Blanco's YouTube channel, called Stupid F*cking Cooking Show.

+Books

+Blanco's first book, Open Wide: A Cookbook for Friends, was published on April 30, 2024, by Dey Street Books/HarperCollins.
+Co-authored with Jess Damuck, Open Wide debuted on best seller lists from The New York Times, Los Angeles Times and USA Today, sitting on The New York Times list for two weeks at publication.
+The book is a guide to entertaining and features Blanco's own recipes as well as dishes and advice from friends including Matty Matheson, Lil Dicky, Mike Solomonov, Mario Carbone and Eric André.

 Record labels

 In 2014, Blanco founded two imprint labels under Interscope, Mad Love Records and Friends Keep Secrets.
-Mad Love's releases to date include the following artists, with many of them having been initially signed to Blanco's development imprint Friends Keep Secrets:
+The label includes the following artists, many of whom were initially signed with the former, which served as its predecessor.